ayushisambyal/Sorting-Algorithms/README.md

 # Sorting-Algorithms
-In this repository, I have shared a number of ways to sort an array including DNF sort &amp; wave sort as well.
+In this repository, I have shared a number of ways to sort an array including shell wort, DNF sort &amp; wave sort as well.